J-Dattani/TrailNote/README.md

 # TrailNote 🔖

-TrailNote is a small, privacy-first Chrome extension (Manifest V3) designed to help you capture and organize quick page snapshots while you browse and research.
-It focuses on short, readable captures — headings, bullets, and short summaries — so you can build a compact trail of the pages you visited and quickly export a shareable PDF.
+TrailNote is a small, privacy-first browser extension (Manifest V3) designed to help you capture and organize quick page snapshots while you browse and research — across Chrome, Edge, Firefox, and Safari.
+It focuses on short, readable captures — headings, bullets, and concise summaries — so you can build a compact trail of the pages you’ve visited and easily export a shareable PDF of your research journey.

 ![TrailNote Icon](icons/icon-128.png)